Free Google Ads Performance Grader

 It takes care and a little practice, but once you get the hang of it, paid search marketing can be one of the most cost-effective and revenue-generating pieces of your marketing strategy.
 Why not get started today?

-Once you’ve established your paid search campaign, you can use WordStream’s AdWords Performance Grader to check your progress.
-The Performance Grader is a comprehensive free tool that helps you evaluate how your AdWords paid search campaigns are performing in key areas such as:
+Once you’ve established your paid search campaign, you can use WordStream’s Google Ads Performance Grader to check your progress.
+The Performance Grader is a comprehensive free tool that helps you evaluate how your paid search campaigns are performing in key areas such as:

-The AdWords Performance Grader’s expert analysis shows you where and how to make improvements that will improve your performance and save you money.
-Following PPC best practices have never been easier – it’s fast, secure, and free.
+And more!
+The Google Ads Performance Grader’s expert analysis shows you where and how to make improvements that will save you money.
+Following PPC best practices has never been easier – it’s fast, secure, and free.
 Get your free performance report now.